saransh-mishra/Learning-Git/README.md

 # Learning-Git
-This repo is only for learning git
+This repo is only for learning git.